Encouraging a high performance culture even from behind a screen

 A few hybrid team building tips

-It’s fair to say that some of us will continue to work remotely.
-Our best advice?
-Try to be as inclusive as possible.
-Team building is not about forcing everyone to travel and be together in the same room.
+There is value in getting a team together in the same room, but most businesses will not be able to enforce a fully onsite model.
+How can managers keep energy levels up and accommodate both office-based and remote workers?
 It’s about being thoughtful and considerate, and finding a formula that makes people feel comfortable and considered.
 When planning your activity, make sure you allow for a hybrid format by:

 - Testing technology beforehand and make sure cameras cover everyone in the room

 - Taking time difference into account (if applicable) and scheduling a start time that works for everyone